Time is not a Healer, but it Sure Makes Hindsight 20:20

 In our quest to simplify the FLP proof, we revisit the subsequent extensions and improvements of the FLP result, including Loui and Abu-Amara's asynchronous shared-memory proof~\cite{loui_memory_1987} and Santoro and Widmayer's impossibility proof for synchronous systems with one process failing to send some of its messages per round~\cite{santoro_time_1989}.
 The latter paper was titled "Time is not a healer," which inspired our own title.

-While the impossibility of consensus was demonstrated in all of these systems, the proofs did not rely on reductions but instead rehashed FLP's valency-based argument.
-This should have suggested that reductions between those models exist.
-In this work, we use elementary simulation algorithms to show that the aforementioned systems can indeed implement each other, and thus it suffices to prove consensus impossible in just of one them.
+While the impossibility of consensus was demonstrated in all of these systems, the proofs did not rely on reductions, but instead rehashed FLP's valency-based argument.
+This should have suggested that there are reductions between those models.
+In this work, we use elementary simulation algorithms to show that the aforementioned systems can indeed implement each other, and thus it suffices to prove consensus impossible in just one of them.

 We then reconsider the impossibility proof in the system that is the easiest to reason about: the synchronous system of Santoro and Widmayer.
-In this system, we present a new, remarkably simple proof of the impossibility of consensus that we believe is of great pedagogical value.
+In this system, we present a new and remarkably simple proof of the impossibility of consensus, which we believe is of great pedagogical value.

 Unlike Santoro and Widmayer, we avoid using a valency argument inspired by FLP.
-Instead, we draw ideas from the Borowski-Gafni~\cite{borowsky_generalized_1993} simulation of a 1-resilient system using two wait-free processes and from Volzer's~\cite{volzer_constructive_2004} brilliant impossibility proof.
+Instead, we draw ideas from the Borowski-Gafni~\cite{borowsky_generalized_1993} simulation of a 1-resilient system using two wait-free processes and from Völzer's~\cite{volzer_constructive_2004} brilliant impossibility proof.